 What we do...

-I am a firm beleiver in 'real life' learning, in experiencing the world around us through simply getting out, getting involved and being part of our community.
-Trips are tailored to the children I have on a particular day.
+I am a firm beleiver in 'real life' learning, in experiencing the world around us through free play and exploration.
 The outdoors holds so many opportunities for us and I like to get outside every day, sometimes incorporating Forest School activities, sometimes for adventures in the woods or along the riverbank and sometimes trips to libraries, museums and open farms.
 Seasonal theme's run through our days here to guide our learning and to provide a framework on which to hang our planned activities.

 Sessions run from 9am - 2.30pm.
 Our days are flexible and various and follow the individual needs of the children but a rough outline is as follows.